Yule goat

 The Yule goat is a Scandinavian and Northern European Yule and Christmas symbol and tradition.
-Its origin is from Germanic paganism and has existed in many variants during Scandinavian history.
 Modern representations of the Yule goat are typically made of straw.

 History

 While its origins are unclear, a popular theory is that the celebration of the goat is connected to worship of the Norse god Thor, who rode the sky in a chariot drawn by two goats, Tanngrisnir and Tanngnjóstr; it goes back to common Indo-European beliefs.
 The last sheaf of grain bundled in the harvest was credited with magical properties as the spirit of the harvest and saved for the Yule celebrations, called among other things Yule goat (Julbocken).

-This connects to ancient proto-Slavic beliefs where the Koliada (Yule) festival honors the god of the fertile sun and the harvest.
-This god, Devac (also known as Dazbog or Dažbog), was represented by a white goat, consequently the Koliada festivals always had a person dressed as a goat, often demanding offerings in the form of presents.
 A man-sized goat figure is known from 11th-century remembrances of Childermas, where it was led by a man dressed as Saint Nicholas, symbolizing his control over the Devil.

+Written mentions of the Yule goat as an established Yule tradition go back as far as the 16th and 17th centuries.
+One of the absolutely earliest mentions comes from the book Visitatsbog by theologian Peder Palladius, likely written some time between 1537-1560.
+In it, he mentions that the Yule goat had been banned by the landsting, along with other nighttime drinking traditions.

 Other traditions are possibly related to the sheaf of corn called the Yule goat.
 In Sweden, people regarded the Yule goat as an invisible spirit that would appear some time before Christmas to make sure that the Yule preparations were done right.
 Objects made out of straw or roughly-hewn wood could also be called the Yule goat, and in older Scandinavian society a popular Christmas prank was to place this Yule goat in a neighbour's house without them noticing; the family successfully pranked had to get rid of it in the same way.

 The function of the Yule goat has differed throughout the ages.
 In a Scandinavian custom similar to the English tradition of wassailing, held at either Christmas or Epiphany, young men in costumes would walk between houses singing songs, enacting plays and performing pranks.
 This tradition is known from the 17th century and still continues in certain areas.
 The group of Christmas characters would often include the Yule goat, a rowdy and sometimes scary creature demanding gifts.